YukiYasuda2718/srda-cvae/README.md

 ### Build Singularity container

+- The `sif` file size is about 7 GB.

 1. Check if `singularity` works.
 2. Build a container: `$ singularity build -f pytorch.sif ./singularity/pytorch.def`
 3. Change preferences in `./script/start_singularity_container.sh` if needed.